dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](https://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.2.1 =
+*  Added playlists view, which enables users to show their video galleries in playlist.

 = 2.2.0 =
 * 1) Fixed the compatibility issue with third party lightbox plugins.